myerjos976/Challenge-03_Password_Generator/README.md

 The site will generate a unique and randomized password and displays to the user for their own personal use.

 ## Credits
+Starter code by edX Boot Camp LLC.
-Code: Joshua Myers, U of U Bootcamp
+Refactored Code: Joshua Myers, U of U Bootcamp

 ## License
 Unlicensed and for public use.